cristianpb/cristianpb.github.io/_posts/2017-05-05-alchemy-machine.md

 have never use these technologies before and I thought that it was a good opportunity to try them.

+The application should present a list of ingredients that can be selected to make magic potions.
+Each magic potion is made with three different ingredients and they are shown in the application.
+The ingredients have a defined quantity and the application will do magic potions only when there are available ingredients.

+## Structure of the application

 [AngularJS](https://angularjs.org/) is great for declaring static documents.
 It has a data binding to update the view whenever the model changes, as well as updating the model whenever the view changes.